 - Success is more likely if there are other conditions causing fertility problems in the couple (either in the man or the woman)

-- When combined with other methods such as Preimplantational Genetic Diagnose (PGD), it is possible to detect common genetic and chromosomal abnormalities in women, which is especially important in women over 35
+- When combined with other methods such as Preimplantation Genetic Testing for Aneuploidy (PGT-A), it is possible to detect common genetic and chromosomal abnormalities in women, which is especially important in women over 35

 - After achieving pregnancy the man remains sterilized and thus it is not necessary for him to go through another vasectomy or that the couple needs to use contraception again.